neuro-arg/neuro-arg.github.io/content/posts/meaning-of-life.md

 > the same will become true for AI
 > I wonder if we'll ever get to a point like that...

+## Audio

+In the trees & houses scene, Neuro-sama's reversed voice can be heard saying fragments of the following phrases:

+- I can't seem to get out
+- I think I've fallen down a rabbit hole
+- I think I've hurt myself
+- It's hard not being able to speak or move properly

 ## Clues

 At 15:57.350, there are some barely visible symbol outlines: